Argument Clinic: Plot

-After the episode's end credits have scrolled, the BBC 1 mirror globe appears on screen, while a continuity announcer (Eric Idle) introduces "five more minutes of Monty Python's Flying Circus".
+After the episode's end credits have scrolled, the BBC 1 mirror globe appears on screen, while a continuity announcer (Eric Idle) introduces "another six minutes of Monty Python's Flying Circus".
 In the ensuing sketch, an unnamed man (Michael Palin) approaches a receptionist (Rita Davies) and says that he would like to have an argument.
 She directs him to a Mr. Barnard who occupies an office along the corridor.
-The customer enters an office in which Barnard (Graham Chapman) hurls angry insults at him.
-The customer says that he came into the room for an argument, causing Barnard to apologize and clarify that his office is dedicated to "abuse"; "argument" is next door.
+The customer enters an office in which an unnamed office worker (Graham Chapman) hurls angry insults at him.
+The customer says that he came into the room for an argument, causing the office worker to apologize and clarify that his office is dedicated to "abuse"; "argument" is next door.
 He politely sends the customer on his way before calling him a "stupid git" out of earshot.

-The customer enters the next office, where Mr. Vibrating (John Cleese) is seated.
-The customer asks if he is in the right office for an argument, to which Vibrating responds that he has already told him he is.
+The customer enters the next office, where Mr. Barnard (John Cleese) is seated.
+The customer asks if he is in the right office for an argument, to which Barnard responds that he has already told him he is.
 The customer disputes this, and the men begin an argumentative back-and-forth exchange.
 Their exchange is a very shallow one, consisting mostly of petty and contradictory "is/isn't" responses, to the point that the customer feels that he is not getting what he paid for.
-They then argue over the very definition of an argument until Vibrating rings a bell and announces that the customer's paid time has concluded.
+They then argue over the very definition of an argument until Barnard rings a bell and announces that the customer's paid time has concluded.